-Four trials (WHI [N=16,608], ^{23, 87, 92, 98, 102} EMS [N=142], 59 HERS [N=2,763], 68 and WISDOM [N=4,385] 123) reported on the incidence of colorectal cancer (Appendix G Table 3).
-In the WHI intervention phase, women receiving estrogen plus progestin were less likely to develop colorectal cancer than women in the placebo group (HR, 0.62; 95% CI, 0.43 to 0.89); 0.59 percent of women in the estrogen plus progestin therapy group and 0.93 percent of women in the placebo group developed colorectal cancer over a median followup period of 5.6 years.
-102 Over the entire median followup period of 13.2 years, the colorectal cancer risk remained lower in the hormone therapy arm (HR, 0.80; 95% CI, 0.63 to 1.01).
-102 In the HERS trial, there was a numeric decrease in the risk of colorectal cancer with estrogen plus progestin use (HR, 0.69; 95% CI, 0.32 to 1.49) over a mean 4.1 years.
-68
+Four trials (WHI [N=16,608],23, 87, 92, 98, 102 EMS [N=142], HERS [N=2,763], and WISDOM [N=4,385]) reported on the incidence of colorectal cancer (Appendix G Table 3).
+In the WHI intervention phase, women receiving estrogen plus progestin were less likely to develop colorectal cancer than women in the placebo group (HR, 0.62 [95% CI, 0.43 to 0.89]); 0.59 percent of women in the estrogen plus progestin therapy group and 0.93 percent of women in the placebo group developed colorectal cancer over a median followup period of 5.6 years.
+Over the entire median followup period of 13.2 years, the risk of colorectal cancer remained lower in the hormone therapy arm (HR, 0.80 [95% CI, 0.63 to 1.01]).
+In the HERS trial, there was a numeric decrease in the risk of colorectal cancer with estrogen plus progestin use (HR, 0.69 [95% CI, 0.32 to 1.49]) over a mean of 4.1 years.

-The EMS and WISDOM trials reported no statistically significant differences in risks of colorectal cancer.
-Event rates in these studies, however, were low (zero events in EMS and four events in WISDOM), and very short followup time periods (i.e., <2 years) precluded them from being combined with the WHI and HERS trial data in meta-analysis.
+The EMS and WISDOM trials reported no statistically significant differences in risk of colorectal cancer.
+Event rates in these studies, however, were low (no events in EMS and 4 events in WISDOM), and very short followup time periods (i.e., <2 years) precluded them from being combined with the WHI and HERS trial data in meta-analysis.

-In the WHI intervention phase, the incidence of colorectal cancer did not differ significantly between women who received estrogen plus progestin hormone therapy and women who received placebo according to the following variables: age, 102 race or ethnicity, and family history of colorectal cancer.
-87
+In the WHI intervention phase, the incidence of colorectal cancer did not differ significantly between women who received estrogen plus progestin hormone therapy and women who received placebo according to the following variables: age, race/ethnicity, and family history of colorectal cancer.

-The incidence of colorectal cancer in the WHI did not differ significantly between women who received hormone therapy and women who received placebo according to their years since menopause (i.e., <10 years, 10 to <20 years, and ≥20 years since menopause) in the WHI intervention phase.
-102 The effect of estrogen plus progestin on the risk of invasive colorectal cancer did not differ significantly between women who initiated hormone therapy within the first 5 years after menopause and those who initiated it after 5 years following menopause.
-98
+The incidence of colorectal cancer in the WHI did not differ significantly between women who received hormone therapy and women who received placebo according to the number of years since menopause (i.e., <10 years, 10 to <20 years, and $\geq$ 20 years since menopause) in the WHI intervention phase.
+The effect of estrogen plus progestin on the risk of invasive colorectal cancer did not differ significantly between women who initiated hormone therapy within the first 5 years after menopause.